smonette/summer2017_brittany/README.md

 # Hey Brittany!

 We're happy to have you joining us this summer!
-If you have some downtime, I'll add some front-end exercises that you can do to practice.
+Here's a repo of mimi-projects you can work on whenever you hit some downtime.
+I'll add more as the summer continues.

 ## Goals